m3data/collective-futurecrafting/_posts/2025-01-09-introducing-collective-futurecrafting.md

   <p>And so we begin—not with certainty about where this leads, but with trust in the wisdom of living systems and the power of collective intelligence.
 With practices that help us navigate complexity, tools that support emergence, and most importantly, relationships that sustain us through the journey.</p>
   "
 %}

-In the words of Adrienne Maree Brown:
-> "What we practice at the small scale sets the patterns for the whole system."

-So, what is it we must practice in the process of becoming and crafting our futures?
-What is the craft that is calling us to be in service to the Earth and all her beings?

-To be continued in the next commit...

----